 For safety, wear some type of water shoes just in case you have to step off your board.
 Wear a life jacket, use a leash, and carry a communication device such as a cell phone or hand-held VHF.
 You will be in some remote areas and may need to contact someone.

-To recap, the items you must bring for paddleboard fishing are a stringer, something to measure with, net, rope or stick pole for an anchor, polarized glasses, a drink holder, extra bait/lures, and 2 or 3 fishing rods with different presentations or baited ready to cast.
+To recap, the items you must bring for paddleboard fishing are a stringer, something to measure with, net, rope or stick pole for an anchor, polarized glasses, a drink holder, extra bait/lures, and 2 or 3 fishing rods in your fishing rod holders with different presentations or baited ready to cast.
 Safety items include some sort of life jacket, water shoes, board leash, and a communication device.
 Consider a belly bag or fanny pack to carry some of these things.

 Remember, plan minimal but take the essentials; your boat won’t be too far away so you can go back to it should you forget something.